Transport in Thailand: National speed limits

 The maximum rural speed limit is 90 km/h.
 For motorways it is 120 km/h.
 The maximum urban speed limit is 80 km/h, far above the best practice limit of 50 km/h recommended by the WHO.

 Public bus service

 Buses are a major method of transportation for people, freight, and small parcels, and are the most popular means of long-distance travel.
 Tour and VIP class long-distance buses tend to be luxurious, while city- and other-class buses are often very colorful with paint schemes and advertising.

-There are fundamentally two types of long-distance buses in Thailand:
+There are two main types of long-distance buses in Thailand: